replicatedhq/kURL/README.md

 HOST=<ip or hostname> USER=<me> make watchrsync
 ```

-That will place the installer in your HOME's aka directory and sync any changes you make locally to the scripts/ or yaml/ directories.
+That will place the installer in your HOME's kurl directory and sync any changes you make locally to the scripts/ or yaml/ directories.
-If you rebuild the OS packages, you'll need to manually run `rsync -r build/ ${USER}@${HOST}:aka` to push those changes.
+If you rebuild the OS packages, you'll need to manually run `rsync -r build/ ${USER}@${HOST}:kurl` to push those changes.
 The `make watchrsync` command requires Node with the `gaze-run-interrupt` package available globally.

-On the remote instance run `cd ~/aka/scripts && sudo bash install.sh` to test your changes.
+On the remote instance run `cd ~/kurl/scripts && sudo bash install.sh` to test your changes.

 ### Airgap Builds

-Run `make dist/aka.tar.gz` to create an airgap bundle with packages for all supported operating systems.
+Run `make dist/kurl.tar.gz` to create an airgap bundle with packages for all supported operating systems.

-Run `make dist/aka-ubuntu-1804.tar.gz` to create an airgap bundle without Ubuntu 16 or RHEL7 packages.

 Copy the bundle to the airgapped instance, untar and run `cd ~/scripts && sudo bash install.sh`.